188.8.131.52 Group Identity – Solidarity and Opposition

 The brackets have been added here because they enclose words which were particular to the context she was writing about; if one removes those words, the quotation is applicable to any ethnic group.

 Ethnic identity would not normally be how people choose to define themselves in their relationships with others.
 People see each other as neighbours, colleagues, friends, and in some cases as team-mates in sporting contests – irrespective of ethnicity.
-When a particular ethnic group is stigmatised, though, its members are more likely to huddle together and to see people outside the group as potentially hostile.
+When a particular ethnic group is stigmatised or feels threatened, though, its members are more likely to huddle together and to see people outside the group as potentially hostile.